300 AD to 1306

 estates.
 Later it was deemed politic to anglicise family names, so the

-Irving in the southern part of Scotland near Bonshaw, and to Irvine in
+Irving in the southern part of Scotland near Bonshaw and to the Irvines in

 the northern area near Drum.
 The wide range of variations is attributed